causaest/onrbooks/rbooks-online-extras.md

 07. Surrogates: Gaussian process modeling, design and optimization for the applied sciences, by Robert B. Gramacy: https://bookdown.org/rbg/surrogates/

 In statistics, predictive equations derived from a fitted model can act as a surrogate (a substitute) for the data-generating mechanism.
-Gathering data is expensive, and sometimes getting exactly the data you want is impossible or unethical; a surrogate could represent a much cheaper way to explore relationships, and entertain “what ifs?”.
+Gathering data is expensive, and sometimes getting exactly the data you want is impossible or unethical; a surrogate could represent a much cheaper way to explore relationships, and entertain "what ifs?".

+08. Flexible Imputation of Missing Data, by Stef van Buuren: https://stefvanbuuren.name/fimd/

+The best online resource on missing data imputation, focusing more on multiple imputation approaches.
+Not updated since 2018: https://github.com/stefvanbuuren/fimdbook.